-As the firmware is being externally sent to the Module, the firmware images are authenticated using the HMAC authentication technique.
-Both a firmware image and the HMAC key are fed into the SHA engine, together with the proper SHA-256 algorithm, the calculated HMAC digest is compared with the one embedded in the firmware image.
-If they don't equal, the firmware authentication fails and the Module indicate the state.
-If "Firmware Update" results in failure, the status field code of 0x0000000E is sent from the micro processor as the response.
+As the firmware is being externally sent to the module, the firmware images are authenticated using the HMAC authentication technique.
+Both a loaded firmware image and the HMAC key stored in the module are fed into the SHA engine, together with the proper SHA-256 algorithm, the calculated HMAC digest is compared with the one embedded in the firmware image.
+If they don't equal, the firmware authentication fails and the module indicate the state.
+If "Firmware Update" results in failure, the status field code of 0x0000000E is sent from the microprocessor as the response.
 This code means "Firmware image HMAC authentication failure".
 Conditional self-tests are automatically performed when an applicable security function or operation is invoked.

-As the encryption test execute command is sent to the Module, the Module executes Cryptographic Algorithm Known Answer tests or HMAC test.
-The Cryptographic Algorithm Known Answer tests have positive test cases and negative ones.
+As the encryption test execute command is sent to the module, the module executes KATs or HMAC test.
+The KATs have positive test cases and negative ones.
 For a positive test case, the test passes if the result matches the known answer.
 For a negative test case, the result is expected to mismatch the known answer.
-For the HMAC test, the Module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
-The command for Execute encryption test will change hardware configuration when running the Cryptographic Algorithm Known Answer tests or HMAC test.
+For the HMAC test, the module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
+The command for Execute encryption test will change hardware configuration when running the KATs or HMAC test.
 Therefore use it only for diagnostic purposes.
 To return to normal mode operations, execute a Module reset.

 Test Target Description Firmware Load HMAC authentication performed when firmware is loaded.
-Encryption Engine Diagnosis Cryptographic Algorithm Known Answer tests or HMAC test performed by command only when no active IOMBs.
+Encryption Engine Diagnosis KATs or HMAC test performed by command only when no active IOMBs.